mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/hybrid-cloud/fault-domain-awareness-with-zones/index.md

 DC/OS&trade; supports fault domain awareness.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.

-DC/OS currently supports the two-level hierarchical fault domains in Apache&reg; Mesos&reg;: zone and region.
+DC/OS currently supports the two-level hierarchical fault domains in Apache&reg; Mesos&reg;, zone and region.

 # Zone fault domains